QuantumFF/aldex/memory-bank/activeContext.md

 ## Next Steps

-1. Set up TanStack Router for more robust URL-based routing.
+1. Set up TanStack Router for more robust URL-based routing (if needed for deep linking filters).
-2. Polish UI and UX.
+2. Polish UI and UX (animations, empty states).